Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games

 Notice two facts.
 First, for any $\stepsExp \in \nat$, we have that $\expect_{\initState}^{\markovChain(K)}(\mpay) \leq \expect_{\initState}^{\game[\stratExp,\stratStoch]}(\mpay) = \optimalExp$ by the optimality of~$\stratExp$.
 Second, Eq.~\eqref{eq:mp_expIneqLimit} is valid for any $\varepsilon$ such that $\nu^*\geq \varepsilon > 0$.
 Hence we observe that the sequence of expected values $(\expect_{\initState}^{\markovChain(\stepsExp)}(\mpay))_{\stepsExp \geq 0}$ is bounded from above and from below by two sequences converging to $\optimalExp$.
 Ergo $\expect_{\initState}^{\markovChain(\stepsExp)}(\mpay) \xrightarrow[\stepsExp \rightarrow \infty]{} \optimalExp$.
 By definition of convergence, for any $\varepsilon$ such that $\nu^*\geq \varepsilon > 0$, there exists $\stepsExp \in \nat$ such that $\expect_{\initState}^{\markovChain(\stepsExp)}(\mpay) > \optimalExp - \varepsilon$, which concludes our proof. \end{proof}

-Based on Lemma~\ref{lem:mp_swecWC} and Lemma~\ref{lem:mp_swecExp}, Theorem~\ref{thm:insideWinning} follows straightforwardly and concludes our analysis of winning ECs with no edges of probability zero.
-We extend it to arbitrary winning ECs in the next section.
+Based on Lemma~\ref{lem:mp_swecWC} and Lemma~\ref{lem:mp_swecExp}, Theorem~\ref{thm:insideWinning} follows and concludes our analysis of winning ECs with no edges of probability zero.
+We extend these results to arbitrary winning ECs in the next section.